codesyntax/volto-maplibre-block/README.md

 To do so we use the [react-map-gl](https://visgl.github.io/react-map-gl/docs) library, which supports both maplibre and [Mapblox GL](https://github.com/mapbox/mapbox-gl-js)

+I have heavily based this block on [volto-leaflet-block](https://github.com/adeweb-be/volto-leaflet-block).

+The point is that Leaflet has several issues with SSR and it is not ready to work on SSR and will not be ready to do so.
+So instead of doing ugly hacks, I have decided to create my own map block.

 ## Features

 - A generic Map component, that can be used in your Volto developments.